Did you like this article? Please share it.

 This year, nearly 20 high-tech start-ups from seven different countries applied for the program.
 Coming from different industries such as energy and environment, life science, fintech, medtech, biotech, aerospace, industry 4.0 and event marine sports, the applicants have proven the multipolarity of accelerator technologies and their potential applications.

 On July 31, 2019, Phase I of the competition was completed.
-Six projects were selected to proceed to Phase II based on their IP requirements and market potential:
+Five projects were selected to proceed to Phase II based on their IP requirements and market potential:

 - A project building radiation-hardened converters for space applications.